 Candidates for certification as a cardiovascular and pulmonary rehabilitation specialist must be currently licensed as a physical therapist in the United States.
 Applicants must have 2,000 hours of direct cardiac or pulmonary patient care within the past ten years; 500 of those hours must have been completed within the three years prior to submission of the application.
 Other requirements for certification include participation in a cardiovascular or pulmonary research project within ten years of applying including written evidence of involvement, as well as current certification in Advanced Cardiac Life Support.

 The cardiopulmonary examination includes questions from the following categories:

 - History-taking and systems review

-Cardiac rehabilitation specialists must recertify every ten years in order to maintain their designation.
-They must have up-to-date physical therapist licensure, and they must have completed a certain number of direct patient-care hours.
+Cardiovascular and pulmonary rehabilitation specialists must recertify every ten years in order to maintain their designation.
+They must also have an up-to-date physical therapist license and complete a certain number of direct patient-care hours.
 Additionally, an individual applying for recertification must submit a professional development portfolio or complete a written examination.

 Remember, if you want to pursue certification as a cardiovascular and pulmonary rehabilitation specialist, you'll have to meet the credentialing requirements of the American Board of Physical Therapy Specialties (ABPTS).
 Through 2024, employment opportunities are projected to increase by 34%, or much faster than average, for physical therapists in general, who earned a median annual salary of $84,020 in May 2015.